yixiao2/FvCB-JAGS/README.md

 With concurrent measurements of An-Ci and Y(II)-Ci data, posterior distribution of photosynthetic parameters in a Farquhar-von Caemmerer-Berry (FvCB) model is calculated with software called [JAGS (Just Another Gibbs Sampler).](http://mcmc-jags.sourceforge.net/) This note book provides the entire workflow for the implementation of the Bayesian estimation.

 **[Reference]**
-Xiao Y, Hepworth C, Sloan J, Fleming AJ, Chen XY, Zhu X-G. (2019) Uncertainty of photosynthetic parameter estimation of C3 leaves: a Bayesian approach. (under preparation)
+Xiao Y, Hepworth C, Sloan J, Osborne CP, Fleming AJ, Chen XY, Zhu X-G. (2019) Uncertainty of photosynthetic parameter estimation of C3 leaves: a Bayesian approach. (under preparation)

 ## Getting Started